aespedido/projects/Project - Telecom Customer Churn/readme.md

 ### Dashboard Build
 Following the exploratory analysis, the next stage of the project focused on building an interactive dashboard.
 The purpose of the dashboard is to provide TeleCo's senior stakeholders with a high level view of the company's churn performance and its key drivers.

 The dashboard was structured into three main sections; high level churn performance, churn behaviour drivers and service-based drivers.
-Selection of visualisations was based on the exploratory analysis where potential churn drivers that showed a meaningful impact on churn were included on the dashboard.
+Selection of visualisations was based on the exploratory analysis where potential churn drivers showed a meaningful impact on churn were included on the dashboard.

 **High level churn performance**
 This section provides a snapshot of overall customer churn with visualisations including: